List of Cthulhu Mythos deities: Mother of Pus

-A Lesser Outer God composed of slime, tentacles, eyes, and mouths.
+Mother of Pus is a Lesser Other God, composed of slime, tentacles, eyes, and mouths.
 The Mother of Pus was spawned through an obscene mating between a human and Shub-Niggurath.
 When summoned to Earth, the Mother of Pus seeks refuge in pools of stagnant, foul water.
+This entity is still in the process of growing and has the potential to reach maturity by obtaining raw materials and human power of will.
+When people touch or approach this entity, their bodies become covered in festering sores and oozing fluid.
+It can also send nightmares to anyone within about a 20-mile radius and, in some cases, brainwash them.